phuonglh/vn.vitk/README.md

 toolkit.

-As an example, the Vietnamese word segmentation tool of Vitk can tokenize a text of two million Vietnamese syllables in less than two minutes on a cluster of three computers (24 cores, 24 GB RAM), giving an accuracy of about 97%.
+As an example, the Vietnamese word segmentation tool of Vitk can tokenize a text of two million Vietnamese syllables in 20 seconds on a cluster of three computers (24 cores, 24 GB RAM), giving an accuracy of about 97%.

 ## Tools ##